Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/README.md

 `CallRecording` provides the functionality of recording the call.

-`EventHandler` provides the functionality to handle events from the ACS resource.
+`CallAutomationEventParser` provides the functionality to handle events from the ACS resource.

 ## Examples